Italy : Safety by CityItaly - safety as a country

 Unfortunately, it has been partly destroyed during the Second World War and the city has rebuilt itself into a business capital.

-Milan is famous for the Duomo, one of the biggest and grandest Gothic cathedrals in the world, La Scala, one of the best established opera houses and the UNESCO’s World Heritage Site Santa Maria alle Grazie Basilica, containing Leonardo da Vinci’s The Last Supper.
+Milan is famous for the Duomo, one of the biggest and grandest Gothic cathedrals in the world, La Scala, one of the best-established opera houses and the UNESCO’s World Heritage Site Santa Maria alle Grazie Basilica, containing Leonardo da Vinci’s The Last Supper.

 Warnings & Dangers in Milan

 OVERALL RISK: LOW

 Milan is a very safe city, although some areas attract a lot of pickpockets.
-There are neighborhoods outside the city are best to be avoided.
+There are neighborhoods outside the city that are best to be avoided.
 Some scams are possible at the center of the Duomo where people will ask you for some money.
 Besides a large police presence in the area, some pickpockets still operate, as well as bag-snatchers.

 TRANSPORT & TAXIS RISK: MEDIUM

 PICKPOCKETS RISK: MEDIUM

 Milan is very prone to pickpockets.
 There are even maps with the most frequent pickpocket’s locations.
 The city center is the place where thieves use a variety of methods to distract you and rob you.
 Take care on public transport and in crowded areas since the risk exists.
 However, the vigilant person will not encounter any problems.

 NATURAL DISASTERS RISK: LOW

 When the natural hazards are in question, Italy is prone to some minor tremors and earthquakes.
 But they are not very frequent and do not represent a serious threat.

 MUGGING RISK: LOW

 Milan is a safe place where mugging almost does not exist.
 There are sometimes robberies of cars, so always lock your vehicle and never leave valuables on show.
 There were no reports of kidnapping, especially not the kidnapping of foreigners.

 TERRORISM RISK: MEDIUM

 Since terrorists are likely to try to carry out attacks in major cities in Europe, Milan might be the target.
 Terrorists are motivated by the conflict in Iraq and Syria and the place where they might attack cannot be predicted.
 You should be vigilant and avoid gatherings and demonstrations.

 SCAMS RISK: LOW

-There are a lot of scammers in Milan, and they will do their best to fool a distracted tourist, so as to take the money from them.
+There are a lot of scammers in Milan, and they will do their best to fool a distracted tourist, to take the money from them.
 They are located around major landmarks in Milan.
-Their aim is only to take your valuables, passport or money, so do not show off with the latest gadgets and expensive jewelery.
+Their aim is only to take your valuables, passport or money, so do not show off with the latest gadgets and expensive jewelry.
 Around Galleria Vittorio Emanuele II, you may be approached by women who would ask you for petition signatures for an "anti-drug, anti-AIDS for youth" organization.
 Do not start a conversation with them.

 WOMEN TRAVELERS RISK: LOW

-Milan is safe for women travelers, since they do not encounter any kind of trouble here.
+Milan is safe for women travelers since they do not encounter any kind of trouble here.
 Female travelers have not had issues in Milan.

 So...
 How Safe Is Milan Really?

 Even though there are certain areas near Loreto, Central station, and Porto di Mare which can be unsafe in the night, Milan is a rather safe city.

 Be careful when crossing the street, because the pedestrian crossings are not respected, except when a red light for the vehicle is on.

 As long as you are watchful and vigilant, you will not encounter any problems in Milan.

 The Euro is the official currency in Italy and it can be considered one of the less expensive countries in Europe.
 However, Milan is still more expensive than some smaller cities in Italy.

 Tourists often visit Milan in summer when the weather is hot, which is not so attractive to those people who do not like crowds.
 In winter, the weather in the city is cold, foggy and rainy and sometimes snowy.
 Spring and autumn are the best periods of the year to visit Milan.

-- Airports - Milan has two main international airports and those are Linate airport and Malpensa airport.
+Milan has two main international airports and those are Linate airport and Malpensa airport.
 The main international airport is Malpensa, a large, modern, two-runway airport, while Linate Airport is smaller and closer to the city center.
 Milan's additional airports are Bergamo's Orio al Serio airport and Parma airport.